glycerine/gemacs/README.md

 about Ctrl-z (and pasting more than 11 characters from the terminal) which we don't know how to fix https://github.com/glycerine/gemacs/issues/4 ...
+Also it uses an antiquated and hacked up version of tcell.

 Now back to our regularly scheduled README...